 Class Available credit

 enhancement, excluding

 defaulted credits (%)

-A2a 17.21

-A2b 17.21
+A2 (6.02)

+A3 (6.02)

-В 8.07
+В (21.40)

-С 0.46

-D (9.30)
+C (40.03)

-Hipocat 9 features a reserve fund, which was fully funded at closing with the proceeds of the issuance of class E notes and which can amortize to a target amount.
-At present it is fully depleted because it was used to provision for defaulted assets in the past.
+Hipocat 11 features a reserve fund, which was fully funded at closing with the proceeds of the issuance of the class D notes and which can amortize to a target amount.
+It is fully depleted because it was used to provision for defaulted assets in the past.

-Severe delinquencies of more than 90 days, excluding defaults, are 1.88%, which is below our Spanish residential mortgage-backed securities (RMBS) index, although they have been above the index in the past (see "Spanish RMBS Index Report Q1 2017," published on June 1, 2017).
+Severe delinquencies of more than 90 days, excluding defaults, at 1.99%, are below our Spanish residential mortgage-backed securities (RMBS) index, although they have been above the index in the past (see "Spanish RMBS Index Report Q1 2017," published on June 1, 2017).

 Mortgage credits in arrears for more than 18 months are classified as defaulted in this transaction, and, consequently, artificially written off.
-The outstanding balance of defaulted assets is significantly higher than in other Spanish RMBS transactions that we rate, at about 14%, because severe delinquencies rolled into defaults in the past.
-Due to the lack of available resources, as of July 2017 the balance of defaulted collateral that the transaction was not able to provision for in advance totaled €20.20 million.
+The outstanding balance of credits in default, at about 25%, is higher than in other Spanish RMBS transactions that we rate as severe delinquencies rolled into defaults in the past.
+Due to the lack of available resources, as of July 2017 the balance of defaulted collateral that the transaction was not able to provision for in advance totaled €137.48 million.
 Prepayment levels remain low and we believe that the transaction is unlikely to pay down significantly in the near term.

-About 67% of the collateral pool is concentrated in Catalonia, which was the home region of the originator.
-Specifically, approximately 60% of the pool is concentrated in the province of Barcelona.
+About 71% of the collateral pool is concentrated in Catalonia, which is the originator's home region.
+Specifically, about 61% and 5% of the pool is concentrated in the provinces of Barcelona and Girona, respectively.
 We have considered this high concentration limit in our analysis.
 Since the pool exceeds both the threshold province and region concentration limits, we have applied the higher province adjustment.